-Designing for operation under AM1.5, alone, may therefore be having an adverse effect on the development of these serially connected multijunctions.
-Rating cell efficiency under a single spectrum is a bit like rating vehicle efficiency based only on highway driving.
-As with temperature and broadband irradiance, rating under more than one condition enables interpolation and extrapolation to other spectral conditions.
-Figure 4 suggests that AM0, the standard spectrum in space applications, could be re-purposed to bracket terrestrial spectrum variation.
-Fortunately, characterization under two spectra does not require two measurements: if the quantum efficiency of a cell is known, efficiency under a single condition can be translated to that under a second condition using a calculation known as "spectral mismatch correction.
+Consistent with the ratings for temperature and broadband irradiance16, rating under more than one condition would enable interpolation and extrapolation to other spectral conditions.
+Figure 4 suggests that AMO, the standard spectrum in space applications58, could be re-purposed to bracket terrestrial spectrum variation23.
+Fortunately, characterization under two spectra does not require two measurements: if the spectral response of a cell is known, efficiency under a single condition can be translated to that under a second condition using a calculation known as "spectral mismatch correction83.

-Figure 8.
-Spectral irradiance and the resulting current density for cadmium telluride from selected weekly summations in Albuquerque (USA) and Sao José dos Campos (BRA).
+Figure 5.
+Spectral irradiance and the resulting current density for cadmium telluride from cherry-picked weekly summations found in the Albuquerque (USA) and Sao José dos Campos (BRA) data sets.
 Cadmium telluride has a spectral response range of ~300-900 nm.
-The two current density lines form equal areas.
+The two resulting current density lines form equal areas.

 Cells with a wider spectral response (Figure 2) are more tolerant to the increased spectral variation that arises from sun tracking.
-In Figure 5 and Appendix F, increasing the sun tracking is seen to benefit single-junction cells with a wider spectral response range (silicon, CIGS), but is a detriment to cells with a narrower spectral response (cadmium telluride, perovskites).
+In Figure 6 and Appendix F, increasing the sun tracking is seen to benefit single-junction cells with a wider spectral response range (silicon, CIGS), but is a detriment to cells with a narrower spectral response (cadmium telluride, perovskites)^{23,39,40}.
 For cells with more than one junction, the result is more mixed, as losses due to current mismatch between the junctions trade against the wider spectral response of the overall stack.

 The largest increases in relative efficiency are seen in cells with the narrowest spectral response (cadmium telluride and single-junction perovskite).
 Since efficiency is the ratio of power out to power in, it should be noted that efficiency rise due to spectrum variation may be due either to an increase in the power provided by the cell, or a decrease in the irradiance outside the cell's spectral response range: higher efficiency does not always imply higher power.
-This is illustrated in Figure 8, where two spectra are presented that deliver the same output power in a cadmium telluride cell, but different efficiencies.
+This is illustrated in Figure 5, where two spectra are presented that deliver the same output power in a cadmium telluride cell, but different efficiencies.
 While the broadband irradiance for Albuquerque is 7% higher, the excess falls outside the spectral response range of cadmium telluride.
-As a result, the two current densities integrate to the same value: 302 A/m, giving a cell output power density of 210 W/m for both.
+As a result, the two current densities integrate to the same value: 302 A/m2, giving a cell output power density of 210 W/m2 for both.
 The efficiency, however, is 21.5% for Albuquerque and 23.0% for Sao José dos Campos.